-Howard and Connie have been leading mission trips around the world for the past 15 years.
+Howard and Connie have been leading mission trips around the world since 2001.
 They have a passion and the experience to coordinate your mission trip to Puerto Rico.
 As a former Missions Pastor at Bear Valley Church in Lakewood, CO for 14 years, Howard gained so much knowledge about how to put an effective team together, and match it with the right ministry project!

 Just talk to them for about 20 minutes and you will hear their excitement about a potential trip for you and your group.
 Their skills range from budgeting and logistics to hospitality and creativity.

-They wil design and coordinate a missions trip tailored to your needs and goals for your mission team members.
+They will design and coordinate a mission trip tailored to your needs and goals for your mission team members.
 Come for a week, 10 days or two weeks.
 You choose your area of ministry.

 Our mission is to share Christ while building partnerships with the people and churches of Puerto Rico.
 We believe we should engage, equip, and encourage local pastors to grow their churches and plant new ones.
 Our experience tells us that if we can connect a local church with a U.S. church, that partnership will thrive.
 And living in Puerto Rico gives us a great advantage of knowing the local pastors and church leaders, and their specific needs.